jappeace/jappeaceApplication/content/failing-in-haskell.md

 Not only were they failing, they were failing WRONG.
 In here I'll describe the correct way to fail with Haskell examples.
 In my humble opinion of course.
-Just don't do it wrong `😉`.
+Just don't do it wrong 😉.
 In essence, this is an answer to Eric Kidd's
 [plea for consistency from 2007](http://www.randomhacks.net/2007/03/10/haskell-8-ways-to-report-errors/) [^15-years-ago].
+These are the properties we want from failure:

 [^15-years-ago]: This is 15 years ago, ah well, better late then never I suppose.

-These are the properties we want from failure:

-1. Preciseness, vague errors are bad, we need to be precise.
+1. Preciseness, vague errors are bad.
 2. Locality, we need to know where errors come from.
-3. Recover ability, low level errors need to be handled at higher level layers.
+3. Recover ability, crashing shouldn't be the only option.
 4. Change ability, introduction of new error cases should not cause unhandled cases at runtime.

 We want all of these to make debugging easier.